Satisfactory Academic Progress (SAP)

 - Cumulative GPA is calculated after 6 undergraduate credits or 6 graduate credits are completed at APUS.

-- Evaluation thereafter occurs in the segments listed in the table below; only credits completed at APUS with a final grade of A through F are included in the Cumulative GPA calculation.
+- Evaluation thereafter occurs in the segments listed in the table below.
+Only credits completed at APUS with a final grade of A through F are included in the CGPA calculation.

-- To meet SAP requirements, students must maintain a Cumulative GPA that meets or exceeds our minimum as shown in the chart below.
+- To meet SAP requirements, students must maintain a CGPA that meets or exceeds our minimum as shown in the chart below.

-- Students who fail to meet CGPA requirements also fail to meet SAP requirements and will be denied FSA (information on Loss of FSA Eligibility is located under Policies and Procedures for Award of FSA).
+- Students who fail to meet CGPA requirements also fail to meet SAP requirements and will be denied Federal Student Aid.

 SAP Criteria on Cumulative GPA (CGPA) and Credits Completed